NordicWayInterchange/interchange/README.md

 The profile "IT" is defined in the top pom and is always activated.

 ### Run using Docker Compose

-*This method requires a bash-enabled terminal (Linux, Mac or Windows with WSL)*

 We have created a few Docker Compose configs in the `demo` folder, with associated startup scripts.
 The folder `single-node` starts up a single-node interchange in Docker Compose, called `a.interchangedomain.com`.